For a comprehensive list of the changes between versions, see InfluxDB Release Notes/Changelog.

 Time Series Index (TSI) support

-InfluxDB 1.5.0 introduces support for the InfluxDB time series index (TSI) engine.
+InfluxDB 1.5 introduced support for the InfluxDB time series index (TSI) disk-based storage engine.
 TSI was first introduced in InfluxDB 1.3 as a technical preview.
 Since then, InfluxDB users and InfluxData have tested, used, and shared feedback on this functionality.

 With TSI, the number of series should be unbounded by the memory on the server hardware and the number of existing series will have a negligible impact on database startup time.